sbusso/rubynaut.net/_posts/2012/08/2012-08-30-application-monitoring.md

 You can now have a look to the graphite interface, all data are available and graphing option are numerous (calculation, presentation, aggregation).

-Also Shopify has shared is [statsd-instrument](https://github.com/Shopify/statsd-instrument), a meta client to send data from your code.
+Also Shopify has shared is [statsd-instrument](https://github.com/Shopify/statsd-instrument), a meta client to send data from your code and 37signals has shown its [alternative](http://37signals.com/svn/posts/3091-pssst-your-rails-application-has-a-secret-to-tell-you), but without available graphic interface, yet.

 ## Going further